 -> Select a new MA or MAPD with their current or another company.

 -> Return to original Medicare, select a Medicare Supplement, and a stand alone Prescription Drug Plan.

 ● A person who signed up for MediCare when first eligible and enrolled in a MA or MAPD can also use the MA OEP to make a change during the first three months on the plan.

 ● The SEP is a time an individual, who has certain life events, can change their MAPD.
 Situations such as when:

 -> learning, based on income level, they qualify for Extra Help with prescription costs.

-A SEP is also available to a person in a Medicare Supplement who changed to a MA/MAPD but then became dissatisfied during the first 12 months.
+There are also various situational SEPs.
+One for example is for to a person who was enrolled in a Medicare Supplement, the changed to a MA/MAPD,and then became dissatisfied during the first 12 months.
 They can then: